Asia Today: Australian state leader says sick not isolating

 Six prisons in Victoria were placed into total lockdown on Tuesday after a staff member tested positive at one of the crowded facilities.

-One was a returned traveler who was diagnosed in hotel quarantine in Sydney.
-The other 15 were linked to known clusters.
-The origins of the strains of the virus that infected the 15 were Victoria, New South Wales Chief Health officer Kerry Chant said.
+The New South Wales cases are a returned traveler diagnosed in hotel quarantine in Sydney and 15 linked to known clusters.
+The strains of the virus that infected the 15 originated in Victoria, New South Wales Chief Health officer Kerry Chant said.

-Queensland state reported one new case, a returned traveler who was diagnosed in quarantine.

 In other developments in the Asia-Pacific region: